 Typical Analysis: Expensive, But More Reliable Testing

-Some manufacturers go further than providing a Guaranteed Analysis, by performing something called a Typical Analysis.
+Some pet food manufacturers go further than providing a Guaranteed Analysis, by performing something called a Typical Analysis.

 This often provides better information, as it involves multiple rounds of testing to account for the individual differences in samples.
 But, fewer manufacturers have their foods tested in this way as it is quite expensive.